 Feast on fresh sushi and creative maki rolls in addition to more contemporary Asian fares at Wokcano restaurant and lounge.

-Pick up bike rental at Santa Monica Bike Center
+Rent a bike at the Santa Monica Bike Center

 Santa Monica is now home to one of the largest full-service bike centers in the nation.
 Located in the heart of Downtown Santa Monica, visitors are able to live like a local and embrace the eco-friendly lifestyle of this bike-friendly community by choosing from a variety of bike rental options as well as repair services, bike tours, valet parking and travel information.
 Santa Monica Bike Center full day bike rentals cost $30.